Identifying your ICP

 Technical SetupWriting good cold emailsMore advanced tipsCustomer Stories

-Telescope + FindymailBoolean search
+Telescope + FindymailAdvanced Client + FindymailBoolean search

 LinkedIn Sales Navigator Boolean search is a great way to find potential customers and increase sales productivity.
 By searching for certain criteria, you can target specific users that are more likely to be interested in your product or service.